 Dr. Joseph Horton is professor of psychology at Grove City College.
 Among the courses he teaches are Marriage and Family Assessment and Intervention, Child Development, Foundations of Psychological Science, and Advanced Research Methods.
 Dr. Horton earned his Ph.
 D. and master’s degrees from The Pennsylvania State University with an emphasis in developmental psychology.
 He is particularly interested in reasoning in young children, character development in adolescents as well as marriage and the impact of marriage on children.
 Dr. Horton is part The Center for Research on Positive Youth Development at Grove City College.
 The research done by the center has been funded by the John Templeton Foundation.
 He serves as board chair of Pregnancy Services of Western Pennsylvania, a pro-life, Christian pregnancy help center.
 In his spare time, he enjoys watching college football with his family and taking his daughter to dog shows.

-Steven Jones is Associate Professor of Sociology at Grove City College, where he has taught since 2004.
-He is the coach of the College’s nationally recognized debate team and the director of the Koch Fellows program at Grove City College.
+Steven Jones is the academic dean at St. Joseph’s Catholic School in Greenville, SC.
+Before joining St. Joseph’s, Jones was an associate professor of Sociology at Grove City College.
+While at Grove City College he coached the College’s nationally recognized debate team and was the director of the Koch Fellows program at Grove City College.
 Prior to arriving in Grove City he was associate director of the Pew Research Center on Religion and Democracy at the University of Virginia and a Fellow at the Institute for Advanced Studies in Culture in Charlottesville, Virginia.
 He has also received fellowships from the Center for Children, Families, and the Law and the Civitas Forum.

 He is the co-editor of the three volume Church and State in America Today Perspectives Series put out by Praeger Press, and the author of Religious Schooling in America: Private Education and Public Life, also with Praeger Press.
 His essays have appeared in several journals and reference works, including the award-winning Hedgehog Review, an interdisciplinary academic journal published by the Institute for Advanced Studies in Culture.